-Embedding activities to develop oracy, language and vocabulary skills across the school curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed Embedding activities to develop oracy, language and vocabulary skills across the school curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
+We will purchase resources and fund ongoing teacher training and release time.
+Talk Boost, KS1 Talk Boost and KS 2 Oral language interventions can have a positive impact on pupils' language skills.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) £2000 1,2,3 & 4 Talk Boost) NELI Language Interventions Colourful Semantics CPD for all staff and additional CPD for ECT to raise standards in Writing through improving oral rehearsal during the teaching and learning process- 'Literature Works'.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) £2000 1,2,3 & 4 We will purchase resources and fund ongoing teacher training and release time.
-Talk Boost (early Talk Boost, KS1 Talk Boost and KS 2 Talk Boost) NELI Language Interventions Colourful Semantics CPD for all staff and additional CPD fo ECT to raise standards in Writing through improving oral rehearsal during the teaching and learning process.Literature Works.
-Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) CPD and release time for a member of staff to embed the 'Sustaining' phase of the Mastery in Maths approach.
-Year 4 (ECT year 2) teacher engage with 'Sustaining Mastery in Maths' via the Great North Maths Hub in order to: • enhance their mathematical subject knowledge, emphasising key areas of maths • learn how to establish an effective collaborative planning culture • plan, teach and reflect collaboratively to provide a coherent mastery curriculum • continue to refine school structures and systems to embed and sustain mastery • continue to ensure a sustainable model for collaborative planning and ongoing specialist subject knowledge development for all teachers.
-A guidance report from the Education Endowment Foundation Improving Mathematics in Key Stages 2 & 3 was published 4 in November 2017.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) £500

+CPD and release time for a member of staff to embed the 'Sustaining' phase of the Mastery in Maths approach.
+Year 2 (ECT year 1) teacher engage with 'Sustaining Mastery in Maths' via the Great North Maths Hub in order to: • enhance their mathematical subject knowledge, emphasising key areas of maths • learn how to establish an effective collaborative planning culture • plan, teach and reflect collaboratively to provide a coherent mastery curriculum • continue to refine school structures and systems to embed and sustain mastery • continue to ensure a sustainable model for collaborative planning and ongoing specialist subject knowledge development for all teachers.
+A guidance report from the Education Endowment Foundation Improving Mathematics in Key Stages 2 & 3 was published in November 2017.
 It endorses many of the components of teaching for mastery.
 Links between its recommendations and a teaching for mastery approach are made explicit in this blog.
 A report by the Fair Education Alliance looks at schools with good outcomes for disadvantaged children in maths.
 Investigating 20 schools and Early Years providers, it pinpoints the factors in their success.
 Many of the schools cite teaching for mastery as a key factor.
-NCETM - Research into Mastery in Maths £1200 Release for staff to embed the principles and practice around 'Emotional literacy and co-regulation to support school readiness.'
+4 NCETM - Research into Mastery in Maths £1200 Release for staff to embed the principles and practice around 'Emotional literacy and co-regulation to support school readiness.'
 Using peer-to peer coaching and lesson studies.
 Aims & objectives for the 'Emotional literacy and co-regulation to support school readiness.'
-CPD develop emotion coaching knowledge and skills to enable participants to feel equipped to hold conversations with adults, young people, children and families that lead to improved emotion literacy and family wellness.
-Mindful Emotion coaching is about building and enriching relationships, focusing on connecting and problem solving together. understand science underpinning the positive, tolerable and toxic stress response. develop an understanding of the neuroscience of resilience using metaphors. develop insight into their own emotional world and the value of self-care and a commitment to it. understand how to facilitate emotional literacy in young people, adults, children and families. £1000 5,6
+CPD to develop emotion coaching knowledge and skills to enable participants to feel equipped to • hold conversations with adults, young people, children and families that lead to improved emotion literacy and family wellness.
+Mindful Emotion coaching is about building and enriching relationships, focusing on connecting and problem solving together. • understand science underpinning the positive, tolerable and toxic stress response. • develop an understanding of the neuroscience of resilience using metaphors.
+5,6 develop insight into their own emotional world and the value of all age and a commitment to it. self-care and a commitment to it. understand how to facilitate emotional literacy in young people, adults, children and families. £1000